-Tango is not only a fascinating dance but also a fascinating philosophy, culture and lifestyle.
-The search of tango is the search of connection, love, fellowship, unity, harmony and beauty, i.e., an idealism that is not consistent with the dehumanizing reality of the modern world.
-The world divides us into individuals, but tango unites us into a team, community and species.
-In tango we are not individualists, feminists, nationalists, Democrats, Republicans, etc., but interconnected and interdependent members of the human family.
-Tango calls us to tear down the walls, to build bridges, and to regain humanity through altruism, connection, cooperation, accommodation, and compromise.
-It is a dance that teaches the world to love.
+Tango is not just a fascinating dance—it is a rich philosophy, culture, and way of life.
+The search of tango is the search of connection, love, fellowship, unity, harmony, and beauty—an idealism that is not consistent with the dehumanizing reality of the modern world.
+The world divides us into individuals, but tango brings us together as a team.
+In tango we are not individualists, feminists, nationalists, Democrats, or Republicans—we are simply human, intertwined and interdependent.
+Tango invites us to tear down walls, build bridges, and rediscover our shared humanity through connection, cooperation, accommodation, and compromise.
+It is a dance that reminds the world how to love.

 June 16, 2012

-Dissociation and Gear Effect
+Dissociation and the Gear Effect

 Subscribe to: